sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

       --timeouts.pageCompleteCheck, --maxLoadTime  Timeout when waiting for page to complete loading, in milliseconds  [number] [default: 120000]

 chrome
       --chrome.args                                                Extra command line arguments to pass to the Chrome process (e.g. --no-sandbox).
 To add multiple arguments to Chrome, repeat --chrome.args once per argument.
       --chrome.binaryPath                                          Path to custom Chrome binary (e.g. Chrome Canary).
 On OS X, the path should be to the binary inside the app bundle, e.g. "/Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary"
       --chrome.chromedriverPath                                    Path to custom ChromeDriver binary.
 Make sure to use a ChromeDriver version that's compatible with the version of Chrome you're using
       --chrome.chromedriverPort                                    Specify "--port" args for chromedriver prcocess  [number] --chrome.mobileEmulation.deviceName                          Name of device to emulate.
 Works only standalone (see list in Chrome DevTools, but add phone like 'iPhone 6').
 This will override your userAgent string.
       --chrome.mobileEmulation.width                               Width in pixels of emulated mobile screen (e.g. 360)  [number]
       --chrome.mobileEmulation.height                              Height in pixels of emulated mobile screen (e.g. 640)  [number]
       --chrome.mobileEmulation.pixelRatio                          Pixel ratio of emulated mobile screen (e.g. 2.0)
       --chrome.android.package                                     Run Chrome on your Android device.
 Set to com.android.chrome for default Chrome version.
 You need to have adb installed to make this work.
       --chrome.android.activity                                    Name of the Activity hosting the WebView.
       --chrome.android.process                                     Process name of the Activity hosting the WebView.
 If not given, the process name is assumed to be the same as chrome.android.package.
       --chrome.android.deviceSerial                                Choose which device to use.
 If you do not set it, first device will be used.
       --chrome.traceCategories                                     A comma separated list of Tracing event categories to include in the Trace log.
 Default no trace categories is collected.  [string]
       --chrome.traceCategory                                       Add a trace category to the default ones.
 Use --chrome.traceCategory multiple times if you want to add multiple categories.
 Example: --chrome.traceCategory disabled-by-default-v8.cpu_profiler  [string]
       --chrome.enableTraceScreenshots, --enableTraceScreenshots    Include screenshots in the trace log (enabling the trace category disabled-by-default-devtools.screenshot).  [boolean]
       --chrome.enableChromeDriverLog                               Log Chromedriver communication to a log file.  [boolean] --chrome.enableVerboseChromeDriverLog                        Log verboose Chromedriver communication to a log file.  [boolean]
       --chrome.timeline, --chrome.trace                            Collect the timeline data.
 Drag and drop the JSON in your Chrome detvools timeline panel or check out the CPU metrics in the Browsertime.json  [boolean]
+      --chrome.timelineRecordingType, --chrome.traceRecordingType  Expose the start/stop commands for the chrome trace  [string] [choices: "pageload", "custom"] [default: "pageload"]
       --chrome.collectPerfLog                                      Collect performance log from Chrome with Page and Network events and save to disk.  [boolean]
-      --chrome.collectNetLog                                     Collect network log from Chrome and save to disk.  [boolean] --chrome.netLogCaptureMode                                 Choose capture mode for Chromes netlog.  [choices: "Default", "IncludeSensitive", "Everything"] [default: "IncludeSensitive"]
+      --chrome.collectNetLog                                       Collect network log from Chrome and save to disk.  [boolean]
+      --chrome.netLogCaptureMode                                   Choose capture mode for Chromes netlog.  [choices: "Default", "IncludeSensitive", "Everything"] [default: "IncludeSensitive"]
       --chrome.collectConsoleLog                                   Collect Chromes console log and save to disk.  [boolean] --chrome.appendToUserAgent                                   Append to the user agent.  [string] --chrome.noDefaultOptions                                    Prevent Browsertime from setting its default options for Chrome  [boolean]
       --chrome.cleanUserDataDir                                    If you use --user-data-dir as an argument to Chrome and want to clean that directory between each iteration you should use --chrome.cleanUserDataDir true.  [boolean]
       --chrome.CPUThrottlingRate                                   Enables CPU throttling to emulate slow CPUs.
 Throttling rate as a slowdown factor (1 is no throttle, 2 is 2x slowdown, etc)  [number]
       --chrome.includeResponseBodies                               Include response bodies in the HAR file.  [choices: "none", "all", "html"] [default: "none"]
       --chrome.cdp.performance                                     Collect Chrome perfromance metrics from Chrome DevTools Protocol  [boolean] [default: true]
       --chrome.blockDomainsExcept, --blockDomainsExcept            Block all domains except this domain.
 Use it multiple time to keep multiple domains.
 You can also wildcard domains like *.sitespeed.io.
 Use this when you wanna block out all third parties.
       --chrome.ignoreCertificateErrors                             Make Chrome ignore certificate errors.
 Defaults to true.  [boolean] [default: true]

 android
       --android.powerTesting, --androidPower                                                       Enables android power testing - charging must be disabled for this.(You have to disable charging yourself for this - it depends on the phone model).  [boolean]